 Rosendo is a winemaker who drives his 20-12 months-antique truck along with the cliff faces of Cotahuasi Canyon to attain his vineyard.
 As one of the only locals with an automobile, he also works as a taxi driver, transporting people alongside the winding road.

-The adventure is treacherous as he winds his way on an avenue so slender that motors battle to pass every different.
+The adventure is treacherous as he winds on an avenue so slender that motors battle to pass every different.
 The cliff edges fall apart easily, and the valley is 3.5km deep.

-“If you fall, you might not get out of there alive,” says Rosendo, who as soon as needed to fashion a log bridge to cross a collapsed section.
+“If you fall, you might not get out of there alive,” says Rosendo, who, as soon as needed, fashions a log bridge to cross a collapsed section.

 “Going slowly bores me, but the automobile holds up nicely.
-You’ve were given to move for it,” he says.
+You’ve been given to move for it,” he says.

 The Fisherman-Mountaineer